-This article describes how WordPress, WooCommerce and other plugins use PHP Workers.
+This article describes how WordPress, WooCommerce and other plugins use PHP workers.

 PHP Workers is a concept in php-fpm that allows the web server to control how much resources can be spent at any given time, to process PHP requests.
 WordPress and WooCommerce process PHP requests at least once for every page view.